wd-bootcamp/cohort-template/docs/bootcamp-rules-en.md

 ## Attendance (Internal)

-Classes (remote and/or in-person) take place from Monday to Friday between 8:30 AM and 7:30 PM (exact times are discussed individually within the course, and attendance is mandatory during this period, including via Zoom).
+Classes (remote and/or in-person) take place from Monday to Friday between 8:30 AM and 7:30 PM (exact times are discussed individually within the course, and attendance is mandatory during this period, including via Google Meet).
 Group work and tasks may need to be completed in the evenings or on weekends, but this should be discussed with your instructors.
 Remember, this is your time and your unique opportunity to gain as much knowledge as possible.

 ## Absence (External)

-If you cannot attend the course due to illness or important appointments, you must notify your instructor via Slack before 8:30 AM on the respective day.
+If you cannot attend the course due to illness or important appointments, you must notify your instructor via Discord before 8:30 AM on the respective day.
 Otherwise, the course day will be considered "unexcused absence."
 A certificate for each absence (medical certificate, certificate of job interviews, etc.) must be submitted to your instructors.
 Absences of more than three consecutive days must be discussed separately.
 If you miss more than three days, achieving the course goal may already be at risk - a certificate may no longer be issued.
 Always contact your instructors immediately, and we will try to find a solution together.
 A refund of the participation fee for failure to achieve the course goal for reasons not attributable to us is not possible.
 Participation in meetings with your instructors or the Career Service is also mandatory.
 Additionally, all participants are required to be on time for each class and event.
 Delays can only be tolerated if an important personal reason exists and the delay is announced in advance.

 ## Absence (Internal)